 On the other hand, SVN allows you to specify read and write access controls per file level and per directory level.

 Git’s distributed nature allows anyone to change any part of their local repository’s history.
+Changes are tracked at a repository level.
 Although pushing a changed history is heavily discouraged, it can happen.
 This causes problems if other developers are relying on particular changes.

 In Git, the complete history of the repository is “backed up” each time a developer clones it to their computer.
 This natural backup mechanism is useless if neglected.

 It's a Toss-Up

 You could choose Git or SVN for auditability — as long as you back it up.
 Making regular backups is highly encouraged with both solutions.
 You don't want to be on the receiving end of a server crash without a recent copy of your shared server.

 Storage is similar in Git and SVN.
 The disk space usage is equal for both Git and SVN repositories.
 The difference is what type of files can be stored in the repositories.

 SVN repositories can handle large binary files, in addition to code.
 Storing large binary files in SVN would take up less space than in Git.

 Usability is another differentiator between SVN and Git.

 SVN uses the command line as the primary user interface.
 It is more readily used by non-programmers who want to version non-code assets.
 Learn more about SVN commands.